-Fettuccine with Mussels, Clams and Bay Scallops in White Wine Sauce is an amazingly light, yet savory seafood pasta that will impress your guests and leave everyone wanting more!
+Seafood Fettuccine with Mussels, Clams and Bay Scallops in White Wine Sauce – an light, savory seafood pasta that is perfect for any special occasion (dairy-free)!

 - 1 pound mussels